annebrown/content-data/content/languages/perl/index.md

 ---
 title: perl
-description:
+description: Fav Programming Lang
+navigation: false
+lastModified: '2025-01-08'
 ---

 ## Description

-Best Programming Lang
+Fav Programming Lang, after FORTH.

-Meek, obeisant servant, existing only to let you bend it to your uses....Larry Wall
+> "Meek, obeisant servant, existing only to let you bend it to your uses"....Larry Wall